facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 A command is not used to mutate the state, but it provides the saga with the information to make a decision.
 The signature of a command is the same signature of an action.

-In our example, a good name for the is `callElevator`.
+In our example, a good name for the command is `callElevator`.

 [Redux style guide documentation](https://redux.js.org/style-guide/style-guide#model-actions-as-events-not-setters) strongly suggests to use events as naming convention for actions.
 Unfortunately, it cannot always be done.
 A click on a button is an attempt which triggers an event at a certain point.
 When a user clicks on a button there is no way to know if that request can be handled.